CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

             tgt-macaddr  Ethernet MAC address of the next hop to the syslog server (broadcast)
    ```

-    - Only the `tgt-ip` parameter is required by the `netconsole` module; other parameters use their default value if unspecified.
+    - The `netconsole` module requires only the `tgt-ip` parameter; other parameters use their default value if unspecified.
-    - Because the `netconsole` module might be loaded before `dev` is configured, you must specify `src-ip`.
+    - Because the `netconsole` module might get loaded before you configure `dev`, you must specify `src-ip`.
     - If the `syslog` server is not on the same Ethernet segment as the source device, you must specify `tgt-macaddr`.
     - It is more efficient to specify `tgt-macaddr` than to use the default, which is an Ethernet broadcast.